sachinb4u/Ladder/README.md

     - ladder should always go from smaller cell to greater cell
     - snake should always go from greater cell to smaller cell
     - ladder and snake cannot be present on same cell.

 Unit Tests
 ----------
-  - Unit tests for few classes are added
+  - Unit tests for all classes are added
   - Update : 25 July 2014 - testcases added
             - DiceRollerTest
             - GameControllerTest
             - GameRuleTest
             - PlayerTest
+  - TestCases updated as per feedback mail on 26-08-2014